XimeraProject/ximeraLatex/luaxake/README.md

   values: `debug`, `info`, `status`, `warning`, `error`, `fatal`.
 Default value is `status`, which prints warnings, errors and status messages.

-- `-s`,`--script` -- Lua script that can change Luaxake configuration settings.
+- `-s`,`--settings` -- Lua script that can change Luaxake configuration settings.

-# Lua configuration
+# Lua settings  (implementation to be documented/improved)

 You can set settings using a Lua script with the `-s` option.
 The script should only set the configuration values.
 For example, to change the command for HTML